-During 2023, there were transfers between levels of fair value hierarchy of securities measured at fair value through other comprehensive income from the 3rd to the 1st level in the amount of UAH 234,763 thousand.
+As at 31 December 2023, there were transfers between levels of fair value hierarchy of securities measured at fair value through other comprehensive income from the 3rd to the 1st level in the amount of UAH 234,763 thousand.
 Transferring between levels of the hierarchy occurred due to the availability of market quotations from the active market as of the end of 2023.